 This supports the range of \(T_\text{TL}\) values used in the previous section to model the impact of \co on quantum gate performance.
 Notably, a subset of interactions occurs on timescales comparable to those of typical gates (\(\sim 500\ \mu\text{s}\)), indicating that resonant \co near the zig-zag transition can pose a real threat to gate fidelity.
 Among the 500 simulated configurations, roughly 80\% exhibit at least one instance of radial-axial \co, but none are observed above \(\beta = 12\).

-\paragraph*{Implications for gates and mitigation.} This section demonstrates that while linear ion chains are generally robust against nonlinear motional mode coupling (\co), they are not immune to it.
+\paragraph*{Implications for gates and mitigation.} This section demonstrates that while linear ion chains are generally robust against \co, they are not immune to it.
 In particular, radial-axial \co can arise near the zig-zag transition, where axial modes become high in frequency and radial modes soften.
 These resonances occur under experimentally relevant conditions and may interfere with quantum gate operations.

 However, we find that applying an anharmonic axial trapping potential—designed to produce uniform ion spacing—can prevent such resonances by maintaining a favorable mode frequency separation.
 This same potential also allows for more uniform ion spacing along the chain, and the stabilization of longer ion chains \cite{Lin2009,Kranzl2022}.